Tyler-Murphy/compressed-map/readme.md

 >
 ```

-Pass a number as the second argument to `wrap` to specify a maximum uncompressed string key length in bytes.
+Pass a number as the second argument to `wrap` to specify the maximum uncompressed string key length in bytes.
 It defaults to 10.

 ```node
 > map = wrap(new Map(), 3)